Can a Landlord Sue for Back Rent After Eviction?

-Long story short is: If you evict a tenant because they won’t pay rent, you can use their security deposit to cover what they owe.
+Long story short: If you evict a tenant because they won’t pay rent, you can use their security deposit to cover what they owe.
 However, if the deposit doesn’t cover the full amount of rent and late charges, you can sue the tenant for the outstanding balance.
-Let’s take a step back though, and discuss the process of evicting a tenant who doesn’t pay their rent on time, or at all in Las Vegas, NV.

 How to Deal With a Tenant Who Is Behind on Rent

 If you win the case, the court will issue a “writ of possession” which orders the sheriff or constable to remove the tenant from the property.
-Once the tenant has been removed, you can begin trying to collect back rent from the tenant.
 If you’re unsure about going through the court process alone, rely on a local eviction service like Rocket Eviction to be with you every step of the way.
-Founded by a lawyer, the team at Rocket Eviction knows how to handle every eviction the right way, and they can help you recoup any losses and regain control of your rental property.

 How to Collect Unpaid Rent